appconda/appconda/README.md

 | ![Alt](./images/doc-management.gif) | [**Bloging**]() | Simple way to add a documentation to your web app.
 Create, organize, and store documents securely with ease and flexibility. |
 | ![Alt](./images/doc-management.gif) | [**Feature Managemen**]() | Simple way to add a documentation to your web app.
 Create, organize, and store documents securely with ease and flexibility. |

+### Features

+#### User Authentication and Authorization
+- Supports OAuth, JWT, and other security standards for user login.
+- Offers SSO (Single Sign-On) and Multi-Factor Authentication (MFA).
+- Role-based access control (RBAC) to manage user permissions and access levels.

+#### Database Management
+- Relational (PostgreSQL, MySQL) or NoSQL (MongoDB, Redis) databases for managing user and application data.
+- Features for automatic backups and data replication.
+- ORM (Object-Relational Mapping) integration and database query optimizations.

+#### File Storage and Management
+- Cloud-based file storage (e.g., S3, Google Cloud Storage) for secure file and media storage.
+- File access permissions and CDN (Content Delivery Network) integration for fast delivery.

+#### Image and Media Processing
+- Automatic resizing, cropping, and compression of uploaded images.
+- Video encoding and audio file format conversion for media handling.

+#### Cloud Functions
+- Event-driven programming with serverless functions for automation and real-time triggers.
+- Used for handling custom logic in a modular and scalable way.

+1. API Management
+Supports RESTful APIs or GraphQL for data serving to external systems or applications.
+API Gateway for routing requests, rate limiting, and API key authentication.
+WebSocket support for real-time data communication.
+1. Analytics and Monitoring
+Application Performance Monitoring (APM) to track server response times, error rates, and other key metrics.
+User activity tracking and analytics dashboards for insights.
+Log management and alerting systems for issue detection.
+1. Team and Project Management
+Manages user roles and permissions for collaboration across teams.
+Integration with task and project management tools (Jira, Trello, etc.).
+Features for team communication and file sharing.
+1. Notification Management
+Manages notifications via email, SMS, push notifications, and in-app notifications.
+Allows for customization and scheduling of notifications.
+1. Caching Management
+Supports Redis or Memcached to improve application performance.
+Caches frequently used data and API responses.
+1. Role-Based Access Control (RBAC)
+Provides fine-grained access control to resources and features based on user roles.
+Supports user groups and department-level access control.
+1. Integrations and Webhooks
+Manages Webhook integrations with third-party services.
+Supports API integrations for payment services, social media APIs, and map services.
+1. Security Module
+Protects against common security threats such as SQL Injection, Cross-site scripting (XSS), and Cross-site request forgery (CSRF).
+Provides encryption and secure data storage methods.
+Generates security audits and reports regularly.
+1. Automated Backup and Restore
+Automatic backup plans for databases and file storage.
+Restore features for disaster recovery or data loss scenarios.
+1. Internationalization (i18n) and Localization (l10n)
+Supports multi-language capabilities for easy application translation.
+Handles localization for currency, time zones, and local formats.

 ### Ready to use Entegration Brokers